ashikajith/ashikajith.github.io/_posts/2019-03-16-lazy_enumerator.md

 number = [1,2,3].each
 => #<Enumerator: [1, 2, 3, 4, 5]:each>
 ```
-Now we have invoked the Enumerator, lets play with it for a while.
+Now we that have invoked the Enumerator, lets play with it for a while.

 ```ruby
 number.next